-Configure a file share that uses Server Message Block (SMB) protocol.
+Configure a file share that uses the SMB protocol.

 - Follow the vendor’s instructions for setting up a file share using the SMB protocol.

-In the Management Console, select System > Settings and Configuration, then scroll down to the network file shares setting and click Edit.
+In the Management Console, select System > Network File Shares and click Edit.

-Specify a Type, Path, User name, and Password for the file share.
+Specify an SMB file share path, User name, and Password for the file share.